yogeshrao05/DL---RNN/README.md

 # DL- Developing a Recurrent Neural Network Model for Stock Prediction

 ## AIM
-To develop a Recurrent Neural Network (RNN) model for predicting stock prices using historical closing price data..
+To develop a Recurrent Neural Network (RNN) model for predicting stock prices using historical closing price data.

 ## THEORY